Teaching in 2019

 Diploma in Teaching Auckland College of Education

 Dr Dunleavy completed her MA and PhD between 1994 and 1999, during the formation of Auckland University's Department of Film, Television and Media Studies and, in 1999, was the first of its graduates to gain a PhD.
-Prior to her appointment at Victoria, Dr Dunleavy lectured in Television and Film Studies at De Montfort University, Leicester.
-In 2001, she returned to New Zealand to help establish a new programme in Media Studies at Victoria University, acting as its Programme Director until early 2003.
+Prior to her appointment at Victoria University of Wellington, Dr Dunleavy lectured in Television and Film Studies at De Montfort University, Leicester.
+In 2001, she returned to New Zealand to help establish a new programme in Media Studies at Victoria University of Wellington, acting as its Programme Director until early 2003.
 Dunleavy’s research object is the ever-changing medium of television; specifically its institutions, industries, creative strategies and cultural influence.
 Her contributions to scholarship have been distinctive and highly valued for their tracing of the influences of media ecologies, policies, philosophies, institutions, and industries through to the outcomes for TV programme conception, design, and production.
 Accordingly her research interests divide into two main areas, one of which is 'institutional' (TV networks, economics, policy, and creative industries) and the other, 'textual' (narrative form, aesthetics, and complexity).
 Dunleavy's research has focussed on three countries; the U.S.A., United Kingdom and New Zealand.
 As a production form that interlinks all of the above instances and interests, high-end long-format TV drama receives the greatest emphasis in her publications.
 Dunleavy has authored four books and a number of shorter works (articles, book chapters, public report chapters, conference papers and industry presentations).
 Two of these books (2009 and 2018) are devoted to American and British television.
 The other two books (2005 and 2011) have focused on New Zealand screen production industries.
 With around 260 citations so far, Dunleavy’s published work has been influential in both international and national contexts and is read by industry practitioners and policy makers as well as by scholars.

 Current research projects